 I manually made my setting for the vinyl size to 10 x 15.
 My contact paper was already a 15 inch roll so I cut 10 inch wide strips with a rotary cutter.
-Reset to the small width on the Silhouette.
+Reset to the small width of the Silhouette.
 Feed your vinyl and cut.

-Font I used for the side sayings is “Snickles”.
+The font I used for the side sayings is “Snickles”.

 - Page Height 6.5